Thriller film: Silent era

-At these same fair grounds, is where the earliest venues for film exhibition swith peep-show arcades which film historian Tom Gunning described as "the cinema of attractions".
-These films provided early novelty-oriented shorts that provided surprise, amazement, laughter, or sexual stimulation with no narrative.
-The sensation of motion in these early films was later input into a framework known as the "chase film" which came into prominence in 1903.These films were often produced in Britain and France and employed minimal narrative for an extended chase scene that led to one of the most commercially celebrated American films of the period with The Great Train Robbery (1903).
-Elements of heist films are seen in the film, with its depictions of ingeniously planned robberies, as well as the thriller's central emphasis on accelerated motion.
-Chase films were limited in scope, but their emphasis on the chase sequence would extended into film in the future such as On Her Majesty's Secret Service (1969), Vanishing Point (1971), and Speed (1994).
+Fairgrounds were the earliest venues for film exhibitions in peep-show arcades, which film historian Tom Gunning described as "the cinema of attractions".
+Film exhibitions were composed of novelty-oriented shorts that provided surprise, amazement, laughter, or sexual stimulation with no narrative.
+The sensation of motion in these early films was later input into a framework known as the "chase film" which came into prominence in 1903.
+The chase films were often produced in Britain and France and employed minimal narrative for an extended chase scene.
+This genre led to one of the most commercially celebrated American films of the period, The Great Train Robbery (1903).
+It contained elements of the heist film with its depictions of ingeniously planned robberies, as well as relying on the thriller's technique of accelerated motion.
+Chase films were limited in scope, but their emphasis on the chase sequence would extend well into the future in films such as On Her Majesty's Secret Service (1969), Vanishing Point (1971), and Speed (1994).

-The period between 1907 and 1913 solidified the film industry's domination of narrative filmmaking, predominantly with D.W.
-Griffith's films which Rubin described as refining for "enhancing suspense, psychological depth, and spatial orientation."
-Griffith's applied techniques such as cross-cutting to enhance suspense in film such as The Girl and Her Trust (1912), which also applied psychological context for the actions.
+The period between 1907 and 1913 solidified the film industry's increasing mastery of narrative filmmaking, predominantly with D.W.
+Griffith's films, which Rubin described as "enhancing suspense, psychological depth, and spatial orientation."
+Griffith applied new techniques such as cross-cutting to build suspense in films such as The Girl and Her Trust (1912), which also supplied psychological context for the actions.